jpr5/webcaltides/README.md

 ## Invocation

-`rackup` or `unicorn` works great.
+`rackup` or `puma` works great.
 Writes to a cache directory, basically stores every bit of intermediate work.

 ## TODO